Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 - Different governance models were suggested to ensure all members have a voice in the organization.

 ### Suggestions for Operation
-- A voting mechanism to facilitate member participation and input on key decisions.
+- Implement a voting mechanism to facilitate member participation and input on key decisions.
 - Regular updates and discussions in the designated Discord channel to keep the community informed and engaged.

 ### Potential Structures